 4627.0 - Land Management and Farming in Australia, 2013-14 Quality Declaration

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 31/07/2015

 |Page tools: Print Page Print All RSS Search this Product|

-The results are part of the publication Land Management and Farming in Australia, 2012-13 (cat. no. 4627.0), which provides a snapshot of a variety of farm management practices including cropping and pasture management, as well as use of fertilisers and soil enhancers.
-The publication is available for free download from the ABS website www.abs.gov.au.
+Land Management and Farming in Australia, 2013-14, provides a snapshot of a variety of land management practices including cropping and pasture management, as well as use of fertilisers and soil enhancers by agricultural businesses around the country.

 These documents will be presented in a new window.